 The effective date of this privacy notice is 25th May 2018.

-In this notice, whenever you see the words “we”, “us” or “our”, we mean Clarion Wealth Planning Ltd, Clarion Investment Management Ltd and Clarion Trustees Ltd. This privacy notice applies to all the aforementioned companies.
+In this notice, “we”, “us” or “our”, means Clarion Wealth Planning Ltd and Clarion Investment Management Ltd, together ‘Clarion’.
+This privacy notice applies to both aforementioned companies.

 If you have any questions about our Privacy Notice or the information we collect and use about you, please contact:

 Clarion Wealth Planning